Hemanath08/LU-Decomposition/README.md

 ## Program:
 (i) To find the L and U matrix
-'''Program to find L and U matrix using LU decomposition.
+Program to find L and U matrix using LU decomposition.
 Developed by:K.Hemanath
 RegisterNumber:212223100012
-'''

 ```
 import numpy as np
 from scipy.linalg import lu